Qualcomm now plans to close the NXP acquisition for $44 billion as quickly as possible

 But it looks like Broadcom is not giving up as the company hired an independent proxy advisory firm called Institutional Shareholder Services to look at the deal.
 And this firm says Qualcomm shareholders should definitely consider selling to Broadcom.
 ISS recommends electing four Broadcom persons to Qualcomm’s 11-person board.
 It could greatly accelerate the talks.

 Qualcomm’s annual shareholder meeting should take place on March 6.
-There will probably be a lot of discussions behind the scene before the big meeting.Featured Image: Justin Sullivan/Getty Images
+There will probably be a lot of discussions behind the scenes before the big meeting.Featured Image: Justin Sullivan/Getty Images

 0